 All APPLES spring interns are enrolled in a three-hour seminar, SOWO 492 during spring semester.
 The course covers material on characteristics of nonprofits, including organization structure, funding, volunteer management and leadership.
 The course follows a discussion/seminar format and compliments the fieldwork through focused readings, discussions, reflective writing and various classroom activities.
 All APPLES spring interns are required to enroll in this course.
 For more detailed information review a past syllabus.
-The course day and time for spring 2018 is Thursdays 9 – 11:50 a.m.
+The course day and time for spring 2019 is Thursday from 8 – 10:50 a.m.
 You must be able to take this class to participate in an internship.

 All interns will receive a $1,200 in funding through a collaborative effort between APPLES and the internship site.
 This stipend is taxable and must be claimed if you exceed state or federal income requirements.